 Environmental issues are becoming a major concern for conscious consumers.
-Operating a transport fleet means that there is pressure to reduce air pollution, noise emissions and traffic congestion.
+Operating a transport fleet means there is pressure to reduce air pollution, noise emissions, and traffic congestion.
 This applies equally to a retailer’s own fleets, courier companies, and third-party logistics partners (3PL).

 Compliance with regulations and achieving sustainability goals is vital, but it costs money.
 The trend toward alternative modes of freight transport such as electric and hybrid vehicles and smaller transit vans is growing.
 This should positively impact fuel costs and efficiency.

 Let’s look at some ways to optimize last mile delivery for your store: